The 8 best customer retention examples in eCommerce

 It might seem counterintuitive, but paid loyalty programs drive better customer retention than free ones.
 McKinsey found that paid loyalty program members are 60% more likely to increase spending after subscribing, which is twice as high as the likelihood for free programs.
 Paid loyalty programs also drive “higher purchase frequency, basket size, and brand affinity” than free programs.

-The Vitamin Shoppe uses a tiered, point-based loyalty program that merges free and paid memberships.
+Another example of customer retention comes from The Vitamin Shoppe.
+They use a tiered, point-based loyalty program that merges free and paid memberships.

 Their “paid” tiers — Silver and Gold — require minimum spends to take advantage of the better perks.
 While Vitamin Shoppe rewards points for purchases only, you could award points for other actions, such as sending referrals or becoming a social media follower.